 Employers are required to provide matching contributions for both Social Security and Medicare, but not for the Additional Medicare Tax.

 Federal income tax withholding will vary between individuals based on their wage/salary and how many exemptions they claim.
 Publication 15-T, Federal Income Tax Withholding Methods describes how to calculate federal income tax withholding using various prescribed methods (Wage Bracket Method vs. Percentage Method).

 In order to determine the federal income tax that should be withheld from an employee's pay, the employee must complete an IRS Form W-4.
 The IRS provides W-4 forms and instructions to assist employees with completing this required form.

 Practice Tip: Encourage all employees to submit updated W-4 forms each year.
 While employees are not required to update their Form W-4 on an annual basis, a reminder is helpful especially for those employees who have had changes in job classifications or marital status that may impact proper federal withholding .

 Mandatory State Withholding

-In addition to the federal tax requirements are state required deductions and contributions for worker’s compensation, unemployment compensation, and paid family and medical leave.
-(Washington State has no personal income tax.)
+In addition to the federal tax requirements are state required deductions and contributions for worker’s compensation, unemployment compensation, paid family and medical leave, and long-term care (WA Cares).
+Washington State has no personal income tax.